-NDIS service providers should notify a death in care (disability) to the Coroners Court of Queensland by email to state.coroner@justice.qld.gov.au with the subject line - Notification of death of NDIS participant.
-The notification should identify the deceased person, date of death and location of death.
+NDIS service providers should notify the Coroners Court of Queensland (CCQ) of a death in care (disability) by email to state.coroner@justice.qld.gov.au with the subject line - Notification of death of NDIS participant.
+The notification should identify the deceased person, date and location of death.